infinite-industries/infinite/widget/README.md

   (note that while duplicate IDs on elements are usually frowned on, the widget has been set up to support it)
 - Add these (optional) attributes to the container element(s):
   - `data-widget-title`
-  - `data-cards-per-page` (controls the number of events that will appear at a time)
+  - `data-cards-per-page` (controls the number of events that will appear at a time; use `*` to compute based on the size of the window)
   - `data-event-id` (if set to a valid event ID, will cause the widget to display a single card for that event only)
 - Add this script, replacing `1.0` with the version you want to use: